-What is hair loss?
+What causes hair loss?

 Natural hair shedding is completely normal – the average person loses around 50 to 100 hairs every day without even noticing, as hair regenerates through 3 natural cycles:

-- Anagen Phase: When the hair is actively growing.
+Anagen Phase: When the hair is actively growing.
 This can be for a period of up to 6 years.

 Catagen Phase: When the hair slowly stops growing which lasts up to one month.

-- Telogen Phase: The final part of the hair cycle, the hair rests in position for approximately 3 months, at which point it sheds and the cycles begins again.
+Telogen Phase: The final part of the hair cycle, the hair rests in position for approximately 3 months, at which point it sheds and the cycles begins again.

 The issue arises when the miniaturisation process occurs.
 Miniaturisation is when over a period of time, the hair follicle grows back but is suffocated by Dihydrotestosterone (DHT) which results in the hair follicle shrinking in size.
 The hair growth cycles continue though the visible hairs will be finer, and eventually the DHT will suffocate the hair follicle to the point it will no longer grow.

 Find out more about the symptoms and best treatment options for a range of hair loss causes and begin your journey towards a new you.

 Along with the above hair loss causes, there are other factors which may also have an affect on hair growth, including stress and cancer treatments.